DebugPrivilege/ADRAP/Cleanup service accounts in AD/README.md

 - Passwords are automatically rotated and managed by AD.

 **Built-in Accounts:**
-- Accounts like LocalSystem, NetworkService, and LocalService on Windows systems, used for running services without creating new accounts in AD.
+- Accounts like `LocalSystem`, `NetworkService`, and `LocalService` on Windows systems, used for running services without creating new accounts in AD.